netdata/netdata/src/collectors/apps.plugin/README.md

 Processes not matched by any row, will inherit it from their parents.

 There are a few command line options you can pass to `apps.plugin`.
 The list of available options can be acquired with the `--help` flag.
-The options can be set in the `netdata.conf` file.
+The options can be set in the `netdata.conf` using the [`edit-config` script](/docs/netdata-agent/configuration/README.md).
 For example, to disable user and user group charts you should set:

 ```